ScienceParkStudyGroup/irods-yoda/02.aeroecology/README.md

 # Description of a case-study for the Radar Aeroecology group
+Three major points:
+-Reusability
+-Accesibility
+-Integration

-# Current infrastructure
+# Reusability: Current infrastructure
 ## Local (UvA)
 ### S3 storage [IN USE]: fnwi-s0.science.uva.nl
-Serves as input (staging) and output (production)
+Serves as input (staging) and output (production).
+Is hosted by FEIOG and part of the FNWI-S0 setup.
+S3 functionality on top of Samba / network drives through Minio
 ### uvaRadar (R) library [IN USE]
 Serves as predominant research tool.
 Library expands on a industry standard library (bioRad) and acts as a bridge between our infrastructure, existing tools & platform for new tools used for this type of research.
 ## Remote (Surf)
 ### Cluster [IN USE]: lisa.surfsara.nl
 Serves as main calculation tool for the generation of products out of input files in the staging zone.
+Directly connects to our S3 datastore, reads input, places output
 ### Cloud storage [DEPREC]: researchdrive.surfsara.nl
-Old storage platform
+Old storage platform.
+This platform is deprecated as the performance for our purpose did not meet demands.
 ### HPC Cloud (VM) [NOT IN USE]: https://ui.hpccloud.surfsara.nl
-Not yet in use - depends on development of radar cluster
+Not yet in use - depends on development of radar cluster.

-# Whish list:
+This is a possible tool we might use for a monitoring tool / auto deployement of jobs based on staging area
+### REST api [NOT IN USE]
+Part of future plans to use REST to perform certain BI / routine tasks.

+# Remote sources (input) access // KNMI//UK/NO...ENRAM
+## European Operational Program for Exchange of Weather Radar Information (EUMETNET/OPERA)
-## Scalable computing
+## MetOffice(s)
-exploratory analysis
-## Tool server
+## Research institutes
-exploratory analysis
-## Database(s) / metrics / insights
-Business Intelligence

 # Irods specifics:
 ## Data / account permission management